BMW M2 coupe review

 MPG, running costs & CO2

 The BMW M2 is a performance car, so running costs aren’t going to be as low as the rest of the 2 Series range.
-At best, you can expect to get around 33mpg on average, while CO2 emissions stand at 199g/km.
-Opt for the seven-speed M DCT dual-clutch automatic transmission and CO2 emissions drop to 185g/km.
-Under the new road tax system, both versions of the M2 will be liable for an annual VED (road tax) bill of £450, consisting of a £140 standard rate plus a £310 surcharge because the car costs more than £40,000.
+At best, you can expect to get around 28mpg on average, while CO2 emissions stand at over 220g/km, whether you pick the manual or automatic gearbox.
+Under the current road tax system, both versions of the M2 will be liable for an annual VED (road tax) bill of almost £500 in years 2-6, consisting of the standard rate plus an extra surcharge because the car costs more than £40,000.

 Like the rest of the 2 Series range, you’ll be able to choose BMW’s five-year/50,000-mile servicing plan, as well as the upgraded Service Inclusive Plus premium maintenance plan.

 Insurance is likely to be expensive, though.
-The M2 is group 42, meaning you'll pay quite a bit for insurance.
-For some context, the M235i - the next fastest 2 Series model - is in group 39.
+The M2 is group 47 out of 50, meaning you'll pay quite a bit for insurance.
+For some context, the M240i - the next fastest 2 Series model - is in group 39.

 Engines, drive & performance